 - The devastation that you felt during those times

-You can feel on a merry go round of emotions, as you switch back and forth.
-You read an article which shouts out to you.
-You feel better.
+It can feel on a merry go round of emotions, as you switch back and forth.
+You read an article which shouts out to you and you feel better.
 Hours later, you are slumped on the sofa, and your heart is aching again.

 Even if you have ended the relationship with the sociopath, it can feel as if you were the one who was dumped.
 You feel